stelauconseil/vds-verify/docs/faq-en.md

 ## Are personal data stored?

-No, the VDS Verify application does not store any personal data.
-The VDS to decode is transmitted to our decoding API which performs the operations detailed above and transmits the results and the decoded data.
-This API processes these data in memory and no information is stored in any form.
+The VDS to decode is transmitted to our decoding API which performs the operations detailed above and transmits the result and the decoded data.
+This API processes this data in memory and no information is stored in any form.
 The API does not generate any logs.
+The VDS Verify mobile app keeps a local history file containing the decoded VDS.